tmtong/ai-library-exploration/README.md

 - Ridiculously simple to use
 - Good for tabular data

+### MLJar
+- Quite similar to pycaret
+- Very simple, but only limited to machine learning algorithm

 ### H2O
 - Good for tabular data
 - I would prefer H2O over pycaret, but both are very easy to use